 The Maine Medical Education Trust designates this live activity for a maximum of [insert credit hours] AMA PRA Category 1 Credit(s)TM.
 Physicians should only claim credit commensurate with the extent of their participation in the activity.

+Joint Providership Statement

 This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of the Maine Medical Education Trust and [name of nonaccredited provider].
 The Maine Medical Education Trust is accredited by the Maine Medical Association Committee on Continuing Medical Education and Accreditation to provide continuing medical education for physicians.